MelissaAlasalmi/Libft/README.md

 ```

 ### ft_strsub
-Allocates (with malloc(3)) and returns a “fresh” substring from the string given as argument.
+Allocates and returns a “fresh” substring from the string given as argument.
 The substring begins at index “start” and is of size “len”.
 If “start” and “len” aren’t referring to a valid substring, the behavior is undefined.
 Returns the value of the substring.
 If the allocation fails, the function returns NULL.
 - Uses ft_strlen
 ```c
 char	*ft_strsub(char const *s, unsigned int start, size_t len);
 ```

 ### ft_strjoin
-Allocates (with malloc(3)) and returns a “fresh” string ending with ’\0’, the result of the concatenation of s1 and s2.
+Allocates and returns a “fresh” string ending with ’\0’, the result of the concatenation of s1 and s2.
 If the allocation fails the function returns NULL.
 - Uses ft_strlen
 ```c
 char		*ft_strjoin(char const *s1, char const *s2);
 ```

 ### ft_strtrim
-Allocates (with malloc(3)) and returns a copy of the string given as argument without whitespaces at the beginning or at the end of the string.
+Allocates and returns a copy of the string given as argument without whitespaces at the beginning or at the end of the string.
 Will be considered as whitespaces the following characters ’ ’, ’\n’ and ’\t’.
 If s has no whitespaces at the beginning or at the end, the function returns a copy of “s”.
 If the allocation fails the function returns NULL.
 - Uses ft_strlen
 - Uses ft_strnew
 - Uses ft_strsub